Stochastic Collapse: How Gradient Noise Attracts SGD Dynamics Towards Simpler Subnetworks: Invariant Sets of SGD Generated by Reflection Symmetries

-\textbf{Additional invariant sets.} In App.~\ref{app:invariant_set}, we discuss other classes of invariant sets, associated with softmax nonlinearities, low dimensional structure in data, or more generally actions of a symmetry group on parameter space.
+\textbf{Additional invariant sets.} In App.~\ref{app:invariant_set}, we discuss other classes of invariant sets, associated with softmax nonlinearities, low dimensional structure in data, and provide a further discussion on the connection between symmetry and invariant sets.
 We also discuss how our definition of invariant sets relates to other works \cite{kunin2020neural, brea2019weight, simsek2021geometry, wei2008dynamics} where symmetry and invariance are used to explore geometric properties of the loss landscape and the presence of critical points.